Kalunga Project

-The Kalunga Project was a project initiated by the Angolan government to reconnect with those of the diaspora within Brazil.
+The Kalunga Project (Portuguese: Projeto Kalunga) was a project initiated by the Angolan government to reconnect with those of the diaspora within Brazil.
 This tour was not only political but also a social commentary connecting Brazil and Angola through music as well as through pop-culture.
 Brazilian performers were invited to tour Angola, performing as an act of solidarity to the communist party during the Angolan Civil War.
 The tour took place in the cities Luanda, Lobito, and Benguela.
 All of the more than 60 performers and artists supported the MPLA in their fight for independence; many singing about anti-colonial struggles through Semba.

 Brazil-Angola relations

 Brazilian performers intended to connect Afro-Brazilians to their African ancestry and inspire a conversation about the African diaspora through Semba and pop-culture.
-Afro-Latinos were some of the first in Brazil to "rediscover" Africa, focusing on the cultural diffusion from the transatlantic slave trade.
+Afro-brazilians were some of the first in Brazil to "rediscover" Africa, focusing on the cultural diffusion from the transatlantic slave trade.
 Angolan civilians at the time were also reclaiming their cultural autonomy, describing their nationalist sentiments as Angolanidade.
 The Kalunga Project was able to provide an avenue for Brazilian supporters to express their sentiments while still connecting with Angolans as part of a community through diaspora.
 It is said that more than half of the African people who were transported to Brazil from Angola were from Luanda, making the Angolanidade movement that much stronger.
 Part of connecting to Angola was through Samba, a popular style of dance in both Brazil and Angola.